wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 (3) other analysis: the number of detected differential splicing events (DSE), and the intersection of detected DSE across six tools.

-## **Scripts Used for RNA-seq Data Processing and Figure Generation**
+## **Scripts Used for RNA-seq Data Processing and Figures Generation in the benchmarking study**

-The **plots_scripts** directory contains scripts for figure generation, and the **data_process_scripts** directory contains scripts for RNA-seq alternative splicing data processing, for “Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to Establish Best Practices for Accurate Alternative Splicing Analysis”.
+The **plots_scripts** directory contains scripts for figure generation, and the **data_process_scripts** directory contains scripts for RNA-seq alternative splicing data processing, for **“Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to Establish Best Practices for Accurate Alternative Splicing Analysis”**.

 ## **Citation**